djsnipa1/goofy-eng/docs/README.md

 # Goofy
 Library for interaction [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and [Google Apps Script](https://developers.google.com/apps-script).
-Based on the idea of the service[Smarter Playlists](http://smarterplaylists.playlistmachinery.com/about.html).
+Based on the idea of the service [Smarter Playlists](http://smarterplaylists.playlistmachinery.com/about.html).
 The library seeks to bypass some shortcomings of the service, add new features and increase allowable limits.
-Besides Spotify, the source of tracks can be[Last.fm](https://chimildic.github.io/goofy/#/func?id=lastfm), [Yandex.Music](https://chimildic.github.io/goofy/#/func?id=yandex), [FM radio station tracklists](https://github.com/Chimildic/goofy/discussions/35).
+Besides Spotify, the source of tracks can be [Last.fm](https://chimildic.github.io/goofy/#/func?id=lastfm), [Yandex.Music](https://chimildic.github.io/goofy/#/func?id=yandex), [FM radio station tracklists](https://github.com/Chimildic/goofy/discussions/35).

 ##What It Does
-In short, Goofy is a playlist building.
+In short, Goofy is a playlist builder.
 It can collect tracks from various sources, pass feeds through many different sources and create/update a playlist on a schedule.

 For example, a few short algorithms:
 - Merge daily mixes and remove previously listened tracks